$V$-minimal submanifolds: Introduction

 In the case of K\"ahler target manifolds, harmonic morphisms generalize to pseudo-harmonic morphisms \cite{Loubeau}.
 Furthermore, if a natural extra-condition that the naturally almost complex structure on the horizontal distribution satisfies a K\"ahler-type condition, then the harmonicity implies the minimality of the fibres.
 These maps, called pseudo-horizontally homothetic (PHH) enjoy other geometric properties, \cite{AAB}.

 In the presence of a vector field $V$ on a manifold $M$, one can naturally ask whether the definition of minimality can be perturbed to underline the influence of $V$.
 The main goal of this paper is to propose a natural definition which we call $V$-minimality, Definition \ref{def:V-minimal}.
 As for $V$-harmonicity, minimality corresponds to the case $V=0$.
 One specific example is of particular interest.
 It is known that a complex submanifold $K$ in a locally conformal K\"ahler manifold $M$ is not minimal, unless the Lee vector field is tangent to the subvariety, Theorem 12.1, \cite{DO}.
-However, we notice that $K$ is $V$-minimal, for $V$ a suitable integer multiple of the Lee vector field of $M$, see Example \ref{ex:lck}.
+However, we notice that $K$ is $V$-minimal, for $V$ a suitable integer multiple of the Lee vector field of $M$, see Theorem \ref{thm:lck}.
 Furthermore, we connect $V$-minimality to PHH maps and their $V$-harmonicity.

 The outline of the paper is as follows.
-Firstly, we recall the notions needed for our aim, $V$-harmonic maps, PHH and PHWC maps, and we briefly review some of their properties.
-We then define $V$-pseudo harmonic morphisms, Definition \ref{def:PVHM} and $V$-minimal submanifolds, Definition \ref{def:V-minimal}.
-The main results of the paper are Theorem \ref{tpvhm}, Theorem \ref{p13} and Theorem \ref{thm:pullback}.
+Firstly, we recall the notions needed for our aim, $V$-harmonic maps, PHH and PHWC maps, l.c.K manifolds and we briefly review some of their properties.
+We then define $V$-minimal submanifolds, Definition \ref{def:V-minimal} and $V$-pseudo harmonic morphisms, Definition \ref{def:PVHM}.
+The main results of the paper are Theorem \ref{thm:lck}, Theorem \ref{tpvhm}, Theorem \ref{p13} and Theorem \ref{thm:pullback}.
 Theorem \ref{p13} shows that for a PHH submersion, $V$-harmonicity is equivalent to having $V$-minimal fibres.
 In Theorem \ref{thm:pullback}, we prove that a PHH $V$-harmonic submersion pulls back complex submanifolds to $V$-minimal submanifolds.